BxtGeek/vault/Linux/usermod.md

-detailed explanation of each command and the output you provided, along with the meaning of the parameters in the `/etc/passwd`, `/etc/shadow`, and `/etc/group` files.
+Detailed explanation of each command and the output you provided, along with the meaning of the parameters in the `/etc/passwd`, `/etc/shadow`, and `/etc/group` files.

 ### Command:
 ```bash